 We all want our children to live life feeling happy, successful, and confident.
 The truth is when a child is feeling incapable, constantly in trouble, or otherwise unsuccessful at home or at school, this begins to affect how they feel about themselves overall.
-It can be a scary process for parents to seek an ADHD evaluation for their child who is displaying symptoms of ADHD.
+It can be a scary process for parents to seek ADHD testing for their child who is displaying symptoms of ADHD.
 Fears of a label or fears of what this will mean for the future of their child can be overwhelming.
 Dealing with these struggles on their own can be a tempting option for parents.

-While these issues are almost always separate from a child’s actual intelligence, children often report feeling ‘stupid.’
-Between frequently getting in trouble and struggling with learning, these kids often start feeling different, and “less than,” compared to their peers.
+These issues are almost always separate from a child’s actual intelligence.
+Yet, children often report feeling ‘stupid.’
+Frequently getting in trouble and struggling with learning.
+They often start feeling different, and “less than,” compared to their peers.

 Not only do these difficulties affect children at school, but the issues continue at home.
 At home, parents of children with ADHD (especially before a diagnosis) report a wide range of difficulties.
 Common issues include frequent arguments, perceived disrespectful behaviors, and emotional outbursts.
 Parents often report their child has emotional difficulty stopping what they’re doing, completing basic tasks, or following directions.

 Parent often receive negative feedback about their child’s behavior at school.

 As result, parents can start to feel pressure to “fix” these behaviors in their child.
 Before long, the child can start internalizing feeling like a “bad kid” label at home too.
 And up feeling as though they can’t do anything right.
 Parents often have similar thoughts, feeling “I’m trying so hard, but nothing is working.”